South Kilvington

-South Kilvington is a village and civil parish in the Hambleton district of North Yorkshire, England.
+South Kilvington is a village and civil parish in North Yorkshire, England.
 It is situated just off the A19, about one mile north of Thirsk.

 History

-The village is mentioned in the Domesday Book as Cheluitun in the Yarlestre hundred.
-The entry refers to the area around North Kilvington that was owned by Earl Edwin at the time of the Norman invasion and then granted to the Crown.
+The village is mentioned in the Domesday Book of 1086 as Cheluitun in the Yarlestre hundred.
+The entry refers to the area around North Kilvington that was owned by Earl Edwin at the time of the Norman Conquest in 1066, and then granted to the Crown.
 During the 13th century, the lands became the demesne of Roger de Mowbray and around 1637, after many lands had been divided, the lord of the manor was Sir Arthur Ingram.

 Henry Percy, 4th Earl of Northumberland was supposedly killed here in 1489 by a mob of protesters against taxation.

-Thornbrough House in the parish of South Kilvington was home to Matthew Carter who died there in 1666 at the reported age of 112.
+Thornbrough House in the parish of South Kilvington was home to Matthew Carter, who died there in 1666 at the reported age of 112.
 His life would have spanned the reigns of six monarchs from Mary I to Charles II, the English Civil War and Restoration.
-Whilst Carter did not match the claimed longevity of fellow Yorkshire supercentenarian Henry Jenkins, they were contemporaries.
+While Carter did not match the claimed longevity of fellow Yorkshire supercentenarian Henry Jenkins, they were contemporaries.

-In the 19th century, South Kilvington was widely known for its village idiots who became a popular spectacle for visitors.
+In the 19th century South Kilvington was widely known for its village idiots who became a popular spectacle for visitors.

 Governance

-South Kilvington lies within the Thirsk and Malton UK Parliament constituency; the Thirsk electoral division of North Yorkshire County Council, and the Whitestonecliffe ward of Hambleton District Council.
+South Kilvington lies within the Thirsk and Malton UK Parliament constituency and the Hillside and Raskelf electoral division.
+Historically the parish and village were in the wapentake of Birdforth, and in the Thirsk Rural District, until 1974, when it was moved into the newer county of North Yorkshire, from the old county of the North Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.